Job Announcement for Communications & Engagement Coordinator

 - Support Depave’s board committees, primarily the Communications & Development Committee

 - Community Fundraising – help with fundraising events, building business support, and donor/sponsor engagement

 - Strong drive, initiative, and commitment; reliable, trustworthy, and responsive

 - An outgoing, enthusiastic, people-oriented personality, with the ability to work independently

-- Excellent written, verbal, and interpersonal communication skills
+- Excellent written, verbal, and interpersonal communication skills with a personal touch

 - Ability to use Microsoft Office and Google docs, and to learn other computer skills as needed